-If a dog bin is full or overflowing, we will empty it within 2 hours.
+If a dog bin is full or overflowing, we'll empty it within 2 hours.
 If we get your report after 3.00pm, then the dog bin will be emptied before 10.00am the following working day.

-If a bin is damaged or missing we will repair or replace it as soon as possible.
+If a bin is damaged or missing we'll repair or replace it as soon as possible.